News

 Research Interests

-Metabolic signal transduction in the pancreatic ß-cell.
-We seek to identify the signals that mediate the link between fuel metabolism in the ß-cell and insulin release.
-In this respect we study the roles of pyruvate cycling processes, acyl-CoA compounds and GL/FA cycling.
+Metabolic signal transduction in the pancreatic β-cell.
+We seek to identify the signals that mediate the link between fuel metabolism in the β-cell and insulin release.
+In this respect a particular effort is made on the study of several enzymes and metabolites of the GL/FA cycling.
+We also address the question of the pathways that negatively inpinge on insulin secretion, particularly via “metabolic deceleration”.

-Molecular basis of ß-cell compensation and failure in type 2 diabetes.
-Various animal models of obesity and type 2 diabetes are used to define the relative contributions of altered ß-cell growth and apoptosis, exhaustion and metabolic signal transduction.
-With respect to ß-cell adaptation to fuel surfeit and glucolipotoxicity the focus of the research is on the role of GL/FA cycling and ß-cell "dedifferentiation".
+Molecular basis of β-cell compensation and failure in type 2 diabetes.
+Various animal models of obesity and type 2 diabetes are used to define the relative contributions of altered β-cell growth and apoptosis, exhaustion and metabolic signal transduction.
+With respect to β-cell adaptation to fuel surfeit and glucolipotoxicity the focus of the research is on the role of GL/FA cycling and the unbiased discovery of novel patways.

 Home / About Us News Directory / Bottin Contact Us